apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 1. Meet the prerequisites
 2. Use Maven 4 for your build and fix build errors
-3. Introduces optional Maven 4 features
+3. Introduce optional Maven 4 features

 If you run into any issues, please don't hesitate to contact the [users mailing list](/mailing-lists.html).
 The Maven team is interested in all your migration experiences - either good or bad!